loophp/unaltered-psr-http-message-bridge-bundle/README.md

 # Unaltered PSR HTTP Message Bridge Bundle

-A drop-in replacement for [symfony/psr-http-message-bridge](https://github.com/symfony/psr-http-message-bridge) that doesn't alter the query parameters.
+An opt-in and drop-in replacement bundle for [symfony/psr-http-message-bridge](https://github.com/symfony/psr-http-message-bridge) that doesn't alter the query parameters.

-This package provides a PSR Http Message Factory.
-It let you convert a Symfony Request into a PSR Request.
+This package provides a PSR Http Message Factory and the Symfony wiring configuration.

-The only difference with the package [symfony/psr-http-message-bridge](https://github.com/symfony/psr-http-message-bridge) is that it doesn't alter the query parameters.
+The only difference with the package [symfony/psr-http-message-bridge](https://github.com/symfony/psr-http-message-bridge) is that it doesn't alter the query parameters when converting a Symfony request into a PSR7 request.

 Context
 * https://3v4l.org/diaBU